 - What is the change in payment per month?

 Most lenders begin notifying customers at least six months before the end of their draw period, adds Giles.
 However, if you’re unsure of when the loan will move into repayment, contact your lender’s service department.

 Explore alternative repayment options

 There are a number of options for refinancing or retiring your HELOC before the draw period ends.

 - Refinance into another HELOC with a fresh draw: Using this option, see if you can find a HELOC that has a low-APR introductory period that you can take advantage of for refinance purposes.
 This will help keep your payments down and give you more time before the payments on your principal are due.
 It will also allow you to continue to borrow from your HELOC if you need to.
-“That can act as a tailwind toward paying down that balance as quickly as possible and being insulated from further rate increases,” McBride says.

 The bottom line